TheWeaklessOne/TheWeaklessOne/README.md

 ### I'm Daniil Teterin

-A Swift frontend developer from Moscow.
+A swift frontend developer from Sber 😎

 ### Languages